antoniogallegosaez/teo/README.md

 TEO is a customized redmine.
 This is a TEO deployment example for Openshift.

-<blockquote> <i>Note: Steps 1 to 4 create an Openshift demo environment, if you already have an operational Openshift environment, you can start from step 5.</i> </blockquote>
+<blockquote> <i>Note: step 1 prepares an Openshift demo environment, if you already have an operational Openshift environment, you can start from step 2.</i> </blockquote>

+1. Prepare Openshift environment. <br />
-1. Download & configure Openshift minishift CDK (https://developers.redhat.com/products/cdk/download/)
+    For demo purposes you can use Openshift CDK (https://developers.redhat.com/products/cdk/download/)

 <pre>    $ wget https://developers.redhat.com/download-manager/file/cdk-3.0.beta-minishift-linux-amd64
     # mv cdk-3.0.beta-minishift-linux-amd64 /bin/minishift